michaelmarty/UniDec/readme.md

 Of course, using the pre-compiled version means you don't need to know Python at all and can just click the GUI_UniDec.exe icon to launch the program and get started.
 However you choose to do it, happy deconvolving!

 ## Change Log

+v.8.0.1

+Fixed bug with dialog windows failing to return properly.

+Fixed a weird mzML bug.

 v.8.0.0